samthomson/picili/README.md

 The app is served on `localhost:80` and communicates to the API which runs on `localhost:81` (presuming you've already run `docker-compose up [-d]` to start the 'backend'.

-If you plan on editing sass files, also run `npm run gulp-watch` (within the container).
+If you plan on editing sass files, also run `docker-compose run spa yarn run gulp-watch`.

 ## 4.0 Deploying